Siege of Multan (1818): Battle

-In early January Misr Diwan Chand began their campaign with the capture of Nawab Muzaffar Khan's forts at Muzaffargarh and Khangarh.
-In February, the Sikh force under actual command of Misr Diwan Chand and nominial under Kharak Singh reached Multan and ordered Muzaffar to pay the large tribute he owed and to surrender the fort, but Muzaffar refused.
+In early January, Misr Diwan Chand began their campaign with the capture of Nawab Muzaffar Khan's forts at Muzaffargarh and Khangarh.
+In February, the Sikh force under actual command of Misr Diwan Chand and nominally under Kharak Singh reached Multan and ordered Muzaffar to pay the large tribute he owed and to surrender the fort, but Muzaffar refused.
 The Sikh forces under Misr Diwan Chand won an engagement near the city but were unable to capture Muzaffar before he retreated into the fort.
 The Sikh army asked for more artillery and Ranjit Singh sent them the Zamzama and other large artillery pieces, which commenced fire on the walls of the fort.
 Muzaffar and his sons attempted a sortie to defend the fort but were killed in the battle.
 The siege of Multan ended significant Afghan influence in the Peshawar region and led to the capture of Peshawar by the Sikhs.

 Aftermath

+The people who lived in Multan suffered greatly as a result of the sack.
+Numerous people experienced severe hardships, such as losing their belongings and, in worst situations, their lives.
+Under danger of shame, several women reportedly resorted to drastic methods, such as drowning themselves in wells or taking their own lives.
+The onslaught claimed the lives of hundreds of inhabitants, and only a small percentage of them survived without suffering harm or loss.

-Sardars who had participated in this campaign were given inams and jagirs. ' Misr Diwan Chand, the main conqueror of Multan, was awarded the title of Zafar-Jang-Bahadur (the victorious in battle), and was also given a jagir worth 25,000 rupees and a khillat of the value of one lakh rupees.
+The Sikh military leaders who had participated in this campaign were given inams and jagirs. ' Misr Diwan Chand, the main conqueror of Multan, was awarded the title of Zafar-Jang-Bahadur (the victorious in battle), and was also given a jagir worth 25,000 rupees and a khillat of the value of one lakh rupees.